Vyral/base-template/_posts/2018-10-22-winter-and-taxes-reasons-why-you-should-consider-making-florida-your-home.md

 **4. Boating.** We have access to our boats year-round, and there are so many options when it comes to this pastime, like leisurely boating, cruising down the intracoastal and taking in the view, and even going out to the open sea for some deep-sea fishing.<br>

-**5. Scuba.** Enjoy unbelievable underwater scenery with our many options for scuba diving activities.
+**5. Above and below the water.** Enjoy unbelievable underwater scenery with our many options for scuba diving activities.
 You can also spend time on the water with paddle boarding and kayaking.<br>

 **6. Entertainment.** Imagine going to a great outdoor concert near the beach!
 We have great venues for theater, professional shows, cultural entertainment of all types, and also some great museums.
 Further still, Mickey and Minnie Mouse are only two and a half hours away—a trip to Disney World will never be as within reach as it would be if you lived here.